NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Owl.md

 * * *

-**Effect** After spending an hour meditating, you can ask one question of the region's spirits, as if you had just performed a [[Spells/Commune|Commune]] ritual.
+**Effect** After spending an hour meditating, you can ask one question of the region's spirits, as if you had just performed a [[Commune|Commune]] ritual.
 Attempt a DC 30 Nature check check to determine the result.

 *Source: Pathfinder #191: The Destiny War*
 *OGL*